brandOptics/brandOptics_ai_review_bot_action/readme.md

 ## 🔖 Current Version

-**v3.0.7** – Full support for Flutter & React.
+**v3.1.3** – Full support for Flutter, React & Node.
 Angular and .NET support is in progress.

 ---